-- Only invite selected candidates to address a church-sponsored group. - Distribute partisan campaign literature or unapproved election material. - Endorse/oppose candidates and political parties while acting as a representative of the Church. - Use organizational resources to participate in political activities or provide financial support for candidates, political parties, or PACs. - Conduct a voter registration slanted toward one candidate or political party.
+- Only invite selected candidates to address a church-sponsored group. - Distribute partisan campaign literature or unapproved election material at the organization. - Endorse/oppose candidates and political parties while acting as a representative of the Church. - Use organizational resources to provide support for candidates, political parties, or Political Action Committees (PACS). - Conduct a voter registration that is slanted toward one candidate or political party.